Day 45: Water

 It was also the highest walk of my LeJog, and the coldest, windiest and wettest, with the rain persisting from the moment I pulled my boots on to the moment they came off again, sodden, at journey's end.

 And though it was not without its highlights, I'm delighted to have arrived at my resting place in Keld, a scattered collection of cottages high on the moor that feels like it hasn't changed in centuries and which, as I write, is still being battered by rain.

 There's an impressive waterfall just down the valley that on other days I would have made a point of visiting.
 But today – no chance.
 I’m knackered, cold and I’ve seen more water in the past 48 hours than I did during my entire time in Cornwall.
 And I’m including the sea in that.

-The usually tranquil stream that flows through Hawes.
+The usually gentle stream that flows through Hawes.

 To say the day started with high hopes would be an exaggeration.

 Instead an ominous quiet hung over the breakfast room as the various tables of Pennine Way walkers looked anxiously at the rain-spattered windows and looming Great Shunner Fell - the mountain over which we’d pass today.

 Even so, I was quietly confident.
 Thirteen miles, I thought, as I ate my veggie sausage with side order of Wensleydale, was child’s play for a LeJog veteran like me.
 The Pennine Wayers might quake at the distance, but I’ve done double that in a day.
 I’d be in Keld for a late lunch.

 There’s a strict morning ritual for many Pennine Way walkers.